 - MIPO - anterior approach

-MIPO approaches to the midshaft clavicle can be utilized for many clavicular shaft fractures requiring anterior and superior plating.
+MIPO approaches to the diaphyseal clavicle can be utilized for many clavicular diaphysis fractures requiring anterior and superior plating.

 The clavicle is an S-shaped bone, anteriorly concave laterally and anteriorly convex medially.
 The cross sectional anatomy along its lateral to medial course changes from flat to tubular to prismatic.
 The junction from the flat region to the tubular region is a stress riser and this explains the higher incidence of midshaft fractures.
 Commonly, plates are applied to the superior and/or anterior surface of the clavicle.

 The neurovascular structures, namely, the subclavian artery and vein and the brachial plexus, pass from a posterosuperior to posteroinferior direction, between the first rib and the clavicle at the junction of its medial and middle thirds and are thus vulnerable during surgery and instrumentation in this region.
 In the middle third or the tubular portion, the subclavius muscle and fascia protect the neurovascular structures from the fracture.
 However, to avoid injury to the neurovascular structures, care should be exercised when sharp instruments are used in this area.